Metaheuristic

 Most literature on metaheuristics is experimental in nature, describing empirical results based on computer experiments with the algorithms.
 But some formal theoretical results are also available, often on convergence and the possibility of finding the global optimum.
+Also worth mentioning are the no-free-lunch theorems, which state that there can be no metaheuristic that is better than all others for any given problem.

-Many metaheuristic methods have been published with claims of novelty and practical efficacy.
-While the field also features high-quality research, many of the publications have been of poor quality; flaws include vagueness, lack of conceptual elaboration, poor experiments, and ignorance of previous literature.
+Especially since the turn of the millennium, many metaheuristic methods have been published with claims of novelty and practical efficacy.
+While the field also features high-quality research, many of the more recent publications have been of poor quality; flaws include vagueness, lack of conceptual elaboration, poor experiments, and ignorance of previous literature.

 Properties

 These are properties that characterize most metaheuristics: